Qampi/Java_Project/README.md

 - Withdraw from an account
 - Apply interest to a savings account
 - Exit the application This code demonstrates object-oriented programming principles, exception handling, and basic banking operations.

+Made use of if else statement:
+If the if condition is false, the block of code inside the else statement will execute.

+class: A class in Java is a blueprint for creating objects.
+Superclass (Parent Class): The class whose properties and methods are inherited by another class.
+Subclass (Child Class): The class that inherits properties and methods from the superclass. extends Keyword: Used to define a subclass that inherits from a superclass.